walles/cleverdrawer/README.md

 # TODO Misc
 * Add system settings to the list.
 * Add contacts to the list.
 Multiply contact scores by 0.5.
-* Use weekday vs not weekday as scoring factor
+* Use weekday vs weekend as scoring factor
+* Use time of day as a scoring factor
-* Use most recently used other as scoring factor
+* Use most recently used other app as scoring factor
 * Long clicking app should bring up a menu:
   * Show on Google Play
   * Uninstall